mevdschee/ws2api/README.md

     hash $request_uri consistent;

 in order to ensure that the `<ClientId>` will always end up on the same server.

+### Tuning

+If you dont't want the parallism to run completely wild you can limit the number of HTTP connections from the proxy to the web server using the following configurable values in the HTTP client's Transport:

+    MaxConnsPerHost:     10000, // c10k I guess
+    MaxIdleConnsPerHost: 1000,  // just guessing
+    Timeout:             60 * time.Second,

+You may also have to set the nf_conntrack_max a little higher using:

+    sysctl -w net.netfilter.nf_conntrack_max=2621440

+Next to that I suggest that you increase the max number of open files using:

+    sysctl -w fs.file-max=1073741816

+Note that the performance was never tested in Docker containers.
+Also Docker networking may have significant overhead.
+I suggest bare metal when possible.

 ### Statistics